Elmona/weatherComparision/README.md

 ### 5. Implementation

-The implementation can be found [here](https://github.com/Elmona/weatherComparision).
+The implementation can be found at [https://github.com/Elmona/weatherComparision](https://github.com/Elmona/weatherComparision).
 We used all the queries in the previous section but turned them into prepared statements.
 We also added queries for average temperature as well as warmest day.

 #### Installation instructions